OMR-Research/MeasureDetector/README.md

 ## Training with pre-trained weights

 It is recommended that you use pre-trained weights for known networks to speed up training and improve overall results.
 To do so, head over to the [Tensorflow detection model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md), download and unzip the respective trained model, e.g. `faster_rcnn_inception_resnet_v2_atrous_coco` for reproducing the best results, we obtained.
-The path to the unzipped files, must be specified inside of the configuration in the `train_config`-section, e.g.
+The path to the unzipped files, must be specified inside of the configuration in the `train_config`-section, e.g.,

 ```
 train-config: {